supranational/supra_seal/README.md

 # SupraSeal

-**This repository is under active development and has not been verified for production use on mainnet yet.**

 SupraSeal is a highly optimized collection of Filecoin sealing primitives intended to be used by storage providers who require high throughput.
 The PC1, PC2, C1, and C2 subsections provide more details on usage.
 Note this is not a standalone library, the primitives are intended to be used in a storage providers application of choice.

 # Architecture and Design Considerations